Kammatipaadam: Plot

 Later, Balan, Krishnan and Balan's wife Rosamma reach the nearby medical shop.
 Rosamma and Krishnan walk towards the medical shop, while Balan (who is intoxicated) stays in the car.
 However, Balan dies after being struck by a truck, later Ganga blames Krishnan for his brother's death and their friendship is torn apart.
 Later, Krishnan starts a travel agency while Ganga still remains a thug.
 The gang later hangs out in a bar and a discussion cracks out among the gang members, where they learn that Johnny was the one who planned Balan's murder.
 An enraged Krishnan and Ganga stab Johnny, landing them in trouble and are chased by the police.
 Krishnan saves Ganga and is arrested by the police, while Ganga marries Anitha.
 Krishnan later relocates to Mumbai.

 Years later, Krishnan works as a bodyguard in Mumbai, where he receives a call from Ganga.
 Krishnan learns that Ganga is in danger, where he travels to Kammattippaadam to find Ganga.
 Krishnan learns about the mishaps created by Ganga and tries to find him with the help of Rosamma.
 Rosamma suspects that Johnny is behind Ganga's problems, where Krishnan sets on a journey to find Johnny.
 Johnny, who is paralysed after Ganga stabbed him, tells that he is not aware of Ganga's whereabouts.
 Krishnan beats down all of Johnny's gang members but is stabbed by Johnny's brother Sunny.

 Later, Krishnan is left heartbroken when he learns that Ganga's corpse has been found.
-Krishnan seeks the help of Aashaan, who is now a business entrepreneur, to find the real killer only to discover that Aashaan is the one who murdered Ganga.
-Aashaan reveals that he killed Ganga due to his constant disturbance and demands for money.
-Krishnan kills Aashaan by kicking him out the window of his apartment built on the swamps on Kammattippaadam.
+Krishnan seeks the help of Surendran, who is now a business entrepreneur, to find the real killer only to discover that Surendran is the one who murdered Ganga.
+Surendran reveals that he killed Ganga due to his constant disturbance and demands for money.
+Krishnan kills Surendran by kicking him out the window of his apartment built on the swamps on Kammattippaadam.